 Microsoft Graph uses OAuth-based authentication for controlling access.
 Unfortunately, as client-side solutions are incapable of storing secrets, if you were to use the OAuth implicit flow in a client-side web part, theoretically any other Web Part on the page could hijack your access token and use it to communicate with the Microsoft Graph which is highly undesirable.
 Moving Microsoft Graph communication to a server-side component could help you secure the access token, but even then it would be very difficult for you to allow that server-side component to be used exclusively by your Web Part.

-In case of a client-side Application things look a bit different as the application is the only customization existing at the specific URL.
+In the case of a client-side Application, things look a bit different as the application is the only customization existing at the specific URL.
 In such case it would make more sense to use the OAuth implicit and have your application communicate with the Microsoft Graph.

 Given the importance of the Microsoft Graph you can expect that in the future it will be easier to communicate with it from SharePoint Framework solutions.
 Stay tuned for updates from Microsoft in this area as the SharePoint Framework matures.
 Until then the best is to use SharePoint Add-ins or client-side Applications.

-If your SharePoint and Office 365 environments are well established, it’s worth discovering and understanding the extent of your platform growth and identify which development models needs modernizing.
+If your SharePoint and Office 365 environments are well established, it’s worth discovering and understanding the extent of your platform growth and identify which development models need modernizing.

 We are currently running assessments at Rencore which combine powerful insights through our award-winning software and comprehensive advice delivered by our experts.
 We provide best-in-class analyses, reports, and action plans for you to stay in control and modernize SharePoint and Office 365 environments.